 Provides health care and prescription coverage to people who qualify based on their income, assets, health, disability, and family size.
 Note: Apple Health for Kids and Medicaid have merged into "Apple Health" and serves all ages, not just kids.
 You can now apply for Apple Health online through the Washington Healthplanfinder (www.wahealthplanfinder.org).

 Provides a monthly cash grant to pregnant women who meet income, resource and citizenship requirements.
-Note: As of Jan.
-1, 2014, this program will be rolled in to the new Apple Health program
+Note: This program is part of the Apple Health program.

 Medicare beneficiaries may apply to see if they qualify to enroll in classic Medicaid and/or in a Medicare Savings Program to help cover Medicare costs.